 Default administrators and those with the correct privileges can configure security settings for policies, sharing and searching, password policies, sign in options, multifactor authentication, access notices, trusted servers, portal access, and more.

 Visit ArcGIS Trust Center for more in-depth security, privacy, and compliance information.

-- Verify that you are signed in as a default administrator or as a member of a custom role with the administrative privilege to manage security and infrastructure enabled.
+- Confirm that you are signed in as a default administrator or as a member of a custom role with the administrative privilege to manage security and infrastructure enabled.

 - At the top of the site, click Organization and click the Settings tab.